-In 2004, Dr. Ruth Grubesic was named Director of International Nursing Affairs and the committee was expanded to include all three campuses of Texas Woman’s University College of Nursing.
+In 2004, Dr. Ruth Grubesic was named Coordinator of International Nursing Affairs and the committee was expanded to include all three campuses of Texas Woman’s University College of Nursing.
 Student exchange programs continued with UPE Universidad PanAmericana in Mexico City and also in Toshi.
 Preliminary discussions were begun in 2008 with Monterrey Tech in Monterrey, Mexico; however, further development of collaboration was cancelled with all three of these sites in 2010 due to US State Department travel warnings for Mexico.
 Additional global involvement from 2004 to 2008 included:

 "To create a global community of nurses who lead in using scholarship, knowledge, and technology to improve the health of the world's people."

 page last updated 1/3/2017 2:41 PM